mickeycampbell/stride/README.md

 pulses that can exploit small gaps in a forest canopy, even in the presence of tall vegetation, the density of vegetation near the ground surface can be readily quantified.
-To capture vegetation density, we rely on a lidar poin cloud-derived metric referred to as the **normalized relative density (NRD)**:
+To capture vegetation density, we rely on a lidar point cloud-derived metric referred to as the **normalized relative density (NRD)**:

 $$NRD=\frac{\sum_{i}^{j}n}{\sum_{0}^{j}n}$$